Vantiq/vantiq-extension-sources/CSVSource/README.md

 An understanding of the Vantiq Extension Source SDK is assumed.
 Please read the [Extension Source README.md](../README.md) for more information.

-In order to incorporate this Extension Source, you will need to create the Source Implementation in the VANTIQ system.
+In order to incorporate this Extension Source, you will need to create the Source Implementation in the Vantiq system.

 ## Source Implementation

 When creating a CSVSource Extension source, you must first create the source implementation.
 This is done by using the `csvImpl.json` file found in `src/test/resources/csvImpl.json`.
-To make the source type known to VANTIQ, use the `vantiq` cli command
+To make the source type known to Vantiq, use the `vantiq` cli command

 ```
 vantiq -s <profileName> load sourceimpls <fileName>
 ```

-where `<profileName>` is replaced by the VANTIQ profile name, and `<fileName>` is the file to be loaded.
+where `<profileName>` is replaced by the Vantiq profile name, and `<fileName>` is the file to be loaded.

 (You can, of course, change the source implementation name from that provided in this definition file.)